thoomi/traffic-sign-classifier/writeup.md

 ![Prediction 2][prediction_image2]

-As this second sign belongs to a class on which the model was not explicitly trained the false prediction is not a big surprise.
-But it is very similar to a standard *30 km/h limit* sign and I had some hope it could classify it correct.
+Considering that this second sign belongs to a class on which the model was not explicitly trained, the false prediction is not a big surprise.
+But it is very similar to a standard *30 km/h limit* sign and I had some hope it could classify it correctly.
 As the bar chart indicates it got the general speed limit type right, but classified it as an *50 km/h limit* sign.

 ![Prediction 3][prediction_image3]

 With this third example prediction, the model got it right.
-Although the the traffic sign is partly overlapped by a tree it got a certainty of a 100% on the correct class.
+Although the traffic sign is partly overlapped by a tree, it got a certainty of a 100% on the correct class.

 ![Prediction 4][prediction_image4]